C8PAN/Probabilistic-Volumetric-3D-Reconstruction/README.md

 ```
 Note: The code implements a modified version of the algorithm described in the paper.
 Namely, the belief update of the appearance variables is exchanged with an online-EM approach originally proposed by Pollard and Mundy [CVPR2007].
 Our experiments show that this approximation is much faster compared to the original approach proposed in our paper and produces comparable results.

+## Contact:
+If you run into any issues or have any suggestions, please do not hesitate to contact [Ali Osman Ulusoy](https://ps.is.tuebingen.mpg.de/person/oulusoy) at `osman.ulusoy@tuebingen.mpg.de`

 ## Requirements:
 - [cmake](http://cmake.org)
 - OpenCL